Nao-Shirotsu/CppAMP_CornellBoxRenderer/README.md

 ```
 *****
 `CBR::RenderImage( "..\\CBfront.ppm", image, camera );`
-Implementation of rendering. you need to hand the two instances as 2nd and 3rd parameters.
+Implementation of rendering. you need to hand filepath and the two instances as 2nd and 3rd parameters.